-• Exams (3 at 60 pts each)
+• Exams (2 at 60 pts each)

-3 in-class exams will be given.
+2 in-class exams will be given.
 No make-ups will be allowed.
 If your final exam percentage is higher than your lowest exam, your final exam percentage will replace your lowest exam.
 You may bring a 2-sided handwritten sheet of notes (in your own writing) to each exam.

-• Quizzes (2 at 10 pts each)
+• Quizzes (2 at 20 pts each)

-• Labs (40 pts)
+• Labs (80 pts)

 Lab classes will be held in the math computer lab.
 You will use Minitab & other statistical software in analyzing data & learning statistical models.
 You are able to work in groups of size 2-3.
-Computer labs can be done in groups & be turned in by the due date.
 There is no credit for late labs.